implydata/plywood/README.md

 ```

 Plywood's language (called *plywood*, with a lowercase "P") is heavily inspired by
-Hadley Wickham's [split-apply-combine](http://www.jstatsoft.org/v40/i01/paper) principle and the [D3]() API.
+Hadley Wickham's [split-apply-combine](http://vita.had.co.nz/papers/plyr.html) principle and the [D3](http://d3js.org/) API.

 Plywood expressions were designed with the following ideas in mind:

 - High level - certain key data operations can be expressed with ease.
 - Serializable - an expression can be converted to and from plain JSON to be saved in a file or transferred over the network.
-- Immutable - inspired by [immutable.js]() this immutability makes expressions very easy to work with and reason about.
+- Immutable - inspired by [immutable.js](https://facebook.github.io/immutable-js/), this immutability makes expressions very easy to work with and reason about.
 - Parsable - the plywood expression DSL is implemented in JavaScript and as a parser so: `Expression.parse('$wiki.sum($added)').equals($('wiki').sum($('added')))`
-- Smart - expressions can perform complex internal rewriting to facilitate [query simplification]().
+- Smart - expressions can perform complex internal rewriting to facilitate [query simplification](https://github.com/implydata/plywood/blob/master/test/overall/simplify.mocha.coffee).

-For mor information about expressions check out the API reference.
+For more information about expressions check out the API reference.

 ### Externals

 While Plywood can crunch numbers internally using native JavaScript (this is useful for unit tests) its true utility is
 in being able to pass queries to databases.
-As of this writing only [Druid]() and [MySQL]() externals exist but more will be added.
+As of this writing only [Druid](http://druid.io/) and [MySQL](https://www.mysql.com/) externals exist but more will be added.

 The externals act as query planners and schedulers for their respective databases.
-In the case of the Druid External it also acts as a [Polyfill](), filling in key missing functionality in the native API.
+In the case of the Druid External it also acts as a Polyfill, filling in key missing functionality in the native API.

 Here is an example of a Druid external: